jxnl/blog/docs/writing/posts/advice.md

 The sooner you realize this, the easier it will be to share the work you have produced, receive feedback, develop your skills, and reflect on your taste.

+!!! note "Feedback"

+    - being called on the crit and point
+    - evaluate if its applicable
+    - this is contributing to your growth
+    - its up to you to take a step bacbk and reflect
+    - do you want to be better

 ## Get Rid of Complexity

 I think in the same way when making plans or building systems, the same insecurity of being intelligent leads to overthinking and overcomplicating a system, in the hope that the same complexity will be a proxy for intelligence.
 I think this is a mistake.
 The best systems are the simplest ones.
 Feynman's approach to physics is a great example of this.
 Famously, Einstein said that if you can't explain something simply, you don't understand it well enough.
 I think this is true for many things.

+!!! note "Feedback"

+    - Complexity makes it hard to onboard people.
+    - Teaching and training is a huge cost, experience with techonology
+    - enought information to feel confident, **but don't baby them**
+    - Professors: 30% is smart enough to figure it out, 70% is being able to sell.
+    - Managing complexity is a skill, but it is not the only skill.

 ## A Great Person is not Always a Good Person